teviet/animateimg/README.md

 [<img src=icons/scrollbar.png>](icons/scrollbar.png)</span>
 [<img src=icons/slider.png>](icons/slider.png)</span>

-(Note that if you're viewing this file as `README.md` on GitHub, the above icons will be nearly-invisible white-on-white.
-Cloning the repository and viewing `README.html` will show the icons properly, and also display the demo animations in the **Example** section.)

 You will likely want to copy these icons to a suitable browser-viewable directory.
 The URL of the icon directory can be specified per-animation basis with the _params_`.icons` parameter.
 If